mattflug/RobotUmpire/README.md

 Strike zone statistics will be fetched as well.
 Under my criteria- If a pitch touches the strike zone box it is considered a real strike.
 If it does not, it's considered a ball.
 This is a full stack app that uses React, MongoDB, Express.js, Node.js and GraphQL.
 Material UI is used for components in the front end.
-App is not yet deployed.
+App is no longer being built.

 ## Table of Contents